datajet-io/datajet-io.github.io/_posts/2015-10-02-Building-infrastructure-for-a-real-time-search-and-recommendation-platform-post.md

 **We’re hiring!**

-Help us to build infrastructure that handles billions of API calls and crunch terabytes of data to help people discover products they love.
+Build infrastructure that handles billions of API calls or crunch terabytes of data to help people discover products they love.
 Drop us a line at [team@datajet.io](mailto:team@datajet.io).